 Sender reputation and the Protocol Analysis agent

-Sender reputation is part of the Exchange antispam functionality that blocks messages according to many characteristics of the sender.
-Sender reputation relies on persisted data about the sender to determine the action to take on inbound messages.
+Sender reputation is part of the Exchange anti-spam functionality that blocks messages according to many characteristics of the sender.
+Sender reputation relies on persisted data about the sender to determine what action, if any, to take on an inbound message.
 The Protocol Analysis agent is the underlying agent for sender reputation functionality.

 A sender reputation level (SRL) is calculated from the following statistics:

 HELO/EHLO analysis: The HELO and EHLO SMTP commands are intended to provide the domain name, such as Contoso.com, or IP address of the sending SMTP server to the receiving SMTP server.
 Malicious users, or spammers, frequently forge the HELO/EHLO statement in various ways.
 For example, they type an IP address that doesn't match the IP address from which the connection originated.
 Spammers also put domains that are known to be locally supported at the receiving server in the HELO statement in an attempt to appear as if the domains are in the organization.
 In other cases, spammers change the domain that's passed in the HELO statement.
 The typical behavior of a legitimate user may be to use a different, but relatively constant, set of domains in their HELO statements.

 Therefore, analysis of the HELO/EHLO statement on a per-sender basis may indicate that the sender is likely to be a spammer.
 For example, a sender that provides many different unique HELO/EHLO statements in a specific time period is more likely to be a spammer.
 Senders who consistently provide an IP address in the HELO statement that doesn't match the originating IP address as determined by the Connection Filter agent are also more likely to be spammers.
 Remote senders who consistently provide a local domain name in the HELO statement that's in the same organization as the Exchange server are also more likely to be spammers.